Vaibhavvk7/Vaibhav-Kejriwal---About-Me/README.md

 ### Hi there 👋

 I am Vaibhav, and I am an ECE undergrad from VIT, Vellore.
-I am an Iot developer, circuit designer, AI and ML enthusiast, innovator. ;
+I am an Iot developer, circuit designer, AI and ML enthusiast, innovator ;

 In my free time, I work on a host of 🤞🏻&nbsp; projects, while consuming unhealthy amounts of Caffeine.